ibm-cloud-docs/vpc/storage-known-issues.md

 ### Cross-regional copy of block storage snapshots in Chennai - Airtel and Mumbai - Airtel
 {: #snapshot-CRC-IN-CHE}

-A cross-regional copy of block storage volume snapshots is not supported in the Chennai - Airtel region.
-It can't be selected as a source or target region.
+A cross-regional copy of block storage volume snapshots is not supported in the Chennai - Airtel and Mumbai - Airtel regions.
+They can't be selected as a source or target region.

 ### Creating a volume from a second-generation snapshot that has provider-managed encryption fails when customer-managed encryption is specified for the volume
 {: #gen2-volume-from-snapshot-fail}